dominictarr/event-stream/readme.markdown

 ### reduce

-combine all incomingdata together into one item which will be emitted on recieving end.
+combine all incoming data together into one item which will be emitted on recieving end.

 ### pipe